1.6 Evidence-based youth policy

 - social conditions (social life, social insecurity, health, accidents, crime and justice, education and training, politics, leisure and culture, worship).

-The National employment agency (ADEM; Agence pour le développement de l'emploi) publishes statistics on job-seekers on a monthly basis (Employment newsletter; Bulletin de l'emploi).
-It includes the age groups under the age of 25 and from 25 to 29, and thus displays the number of young unemployed.
+The National employment agency (ADEM; Agence pour le développement de l'emploi) publishes statistics on job-seekers on a monthly basis (Key figures; Chiffres clés).
+It includes the age groups under the age of 30, and thus displays the number of young unemployed.
+More detailed statistics on young unemployed aged 16 to 24 and 25 to 29 can be downloaded from the data set on key figures of the ADEM (Chiffres clés de l'ADEM) on the Luxembourgish open data platform.

 Specific youth indicators